remche/terraform-proxmox-rke2/README.md

 }
 ```

+### Proxmox nodes

+If you don't specify Proxmox nodes, the module will spread the VM randomly on all available nodes.

 ### VM IDs

 To avoid [race condition](https://registry.terraform.io/providers/bpg/proxmox/latest/docs#vm-and-container-id-assignment) when creating vm, the module uses random VM IDs.
 You can disable this features via `random_vm_ids` variable or set the VM IDs range via `random_vm_ids_start` and `random_vm_ids_end` variables.